Merzasphor/MWSE/docs/source/lua/type/niSwitchNode.rst

     The runtime type information for this object.

 `switchIndex`_ (`number`_)
     The value of the active child index.
-This index represents the index of the active child in the NiNode child array of the NiSwitchNode.
+This index represents the index of the active child in the array of the NiSwitchNode.
 If this index is –1, then no child is active.

 .. toctree::
     :hidden: